 NOTES & HIGHLIGHTS

 Ammonoosuc Ravine & Mt.
 Monroe and/or Mt.
-Washington 10.2 mile
+Washington rating 10.2 mile

 loop